numfocus/gsoc/README.md

       <img width="800px" src="img/pymc3-logo.png">
     </td>
     <td>
-       <h1>PyMC3</h1>
+       <h1>PyMC</h1>
-       <p>PyMC3 is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo and variational fitting algorithms.
+       <p>PyMC is a python module for Bayesian statistical modeling and model fitting which focuses on advanced Markov chain Monte Carlo and variational fitting algorithms.
 Its flexibility and extensibility make it applicable to a large suite of problems.</p>
        <p>
          <a href="https://pymc-devs.github.io/pymc3/">Website</a> | <a href="https://discourse.pymc.io/">discourse</a> | <a href="https://github.com/pymc-devs/pymc/wiki/GSoC-2022-projects">Ideas Page</a> | <a href="https://github.com/pymc-devs/pymc3"> Source Code</a>
        </p>